How to create an efficient conference networking game

 Let’s put some context…

 As founder of MCEconf, since the 1st edition, we strive to answer the question: how to make participants network smoothly during the event?
 So much that it became a full scope project at Polidea, from ideation to development.
 But what an interesting design challenge that to increase human interactions, change social behaviours and facilitate the flow of knowledge (Yes it is that cool!).
-During the past three years, we have learned a lot about networking in the world of mobile creation.
+During the past three years, we have learned a lot networking games for professionals in the world of mobile creation.
 Idea Mixer is the last born of our third iteration of MCE networking games.
 At first sight, when IT engineers, designers and product managers gather in one place, it seems that it will be hard to make them communicate.

 However, at Polidea we believe that well-designed products are not created by individuals but teams, with a set of shared knowledges and great communication.
 Getting to know people from the community is essential to grow professionally but also to stir up innovation and develop possible partnerships.